John Carpenter’s scathing dystopian classic was closer to reality than you may have imagined

-This is all very serious, real-life discourse, but Escape From New York is a landscape brimming with larger-than-life caricatures, taking mainstream cinematic staples such as ‘cowboys at dawn’ and giving us a wholly fantastical picture that still manages to reflect modern society, one of the very reasons why Carpenter’s enduring vision has achieved such dissident cult status in the years since its release.
+This is all very serious, real-life discourse, but Escape From New York is a film brimming with larger-than-life caricatures, taking mainstream cinematic staples such as ‘cowboys at dawn’ and giving us a wholly fantastical picture that still manages to reflect modern society, one of the very reasons why Carpenter’s enduring vision has achieved such dissident cult status in the years since its release.
 Technically, this is classic Carpenter, with the kind of slow-building tension that makes his very best movies so special, as slick shadows stalk our reluctant hero from every darkened crevice, a threat that only we, the audience, are aware of.
 As is invariably the case with the innovative musician who, along with regular collaborator Alan Howarth, has given us some of cinema’s most memorable themes, all of this is punctuated by a devastatingly minimalist, trademark score, a static synth classic that syncs with the plot’s beautiful pacing, delivering a downbeat, almost reluctant aura of heroism that complements our protagonist perfectly.

 It’s fitting that Carpenter’s theme would capture our protagonist’s essence so well, since this is ultimately Snake’s movie; and the character, more than any other, captures the director’s razor-sharp wit, legendary cool and potent anarchic persuasion.
-From his Eastwood snarl to his James Bond Gadgets, he is the illustrative driving force of a film chocked with colourful characters who are bound to a dull and colourless landscape.
+From his Eastwood snarl to his James Bond Gadgets, he is the illustrative driving force of a film chocked full of colourful characters who are bound to a dull and colourless landscape.
 Plissken oozes nonchalance in the face of adversity.
 He is the personification of Carpenter’s own rebellious streak, an unwilling, distinctly mortal superhero who speaks for the little man without ever really speaking at all, who trudges on in spite of himself, and who succeeds in acts of heroism simply because there is no one else left to do it.